 Consultancy Project: You will gain practical international project experience by working in a cross-cultural team on a real problem for a client organisation.
 You will develop problem solving and communication skills as well as the ability to work in cross-cultural teams.
 Your team will work virtually, face-to-face and with help from tutors.

-International Study Trip: The purpose of this 10 credit optional Study Trip Module is to give you a hands-on, intensive experience with ideas and practices in international management and international relations through visiting multinational enterprises and international organisations during the international study trip.
+Virtual Global Study Trip: The purpose of this 10 credit optional Study Trip Module is to give you a hands-on, intensive experience with ideas and practices in international management and international relations through visiting multinational enterprises and international organisations during the international study trip.
 You meet with leaders of global firms and international organisations, receive presentations from global academic experts, and tour facilities.
 The programme includes presentations from local and international executives, managers and academics.

 Global Strategic Management

 Strategic management is the process by which managers formulate and implement strategies to generate high performance.
 In this module you will develop your understanding of the managerial strategic challenge; how to deliver sustainable competitive advantage.
 You will engage in critical evaluation of the key strategic issues.
 You will consider the wider economic environment and explore why strategy is important, how organisations make strategic decisions through the processes of analysis, choice and responsible and ethical management and leadership.

 It is recognised that entrepreneurship is vital to the development of a modern economy, both in terms of new business start-ups and as part of managing and growing existing organisations.
 This module will introduce you to the fundamentals of enterprise and entrepreneurship and will help develop vital entrepreneurial skills, behaviours and practices necessary for success.

 Corporate Governance and Social Responsibility